Heil Honey I'm Home!

 Heil Honey I'm Home! is a British sitcom, written by Geoff Atkinson and produced in 1990, which was cancelled after one episode.
 It centres on Adolf Hitler and Eva Braun, who live next door to a Jewish couple, Arny and Rosa Goldenstein.
 The show spoofs elements of mid-20th century American sitcoms and is driven by Hitler's inability to get along with his neighbours.
-It caused controversy when broadcast and has been called "perhaps the world's most tasteless situation comedy".
+It caused controversy when broadcast, but Atkinson said that the show was intended to be satirical.

-Premise
+Premise and plot

 The first episode opens with a caption card explaining Heil Honeys fictional back-story, which supposes the rediscovered "lost tapes" of an abandoned, never-aired American sitcom created by "Brandon Thalburg Jnr" (a reference to both Irving Thalberg and Brandon Tartikoff).
 Ironically, the real show would suffer a similar fate, as only one episode ever aired of its recorded eight episodes.

 In 1938, Adolf Hitler and Eva Braun live in Berlin, next door to a Jewish couple, Arny and Rosa Goldenstein.
 Hitler and Braun have little in common with their historical counterparts, acting more like a stock sitcom husband and wife.
 Hitler, for example, appears in a golfing sweater and cravat as well as military garb.
 The Goldensteins are similarly hackneyed characters, with Arny making frequent disparaging comments about his mother-in-law and mockingly performing a Nazi salute at one point.
 The show is a spoof—not of the Third Reich, but of the sort of sitcoms produced in the United States between the 1950s and 1970s "that would embrace any idea, no matter how stupid".
 In this spirit the title, plot and dialogue are deliberately vapid and corny and characters are applauded whenever they arrive on set.
 Patterned after I Love Lucy, the actors have New York accents.

-Plot of the first episode

 The plot of the first episode centres on the British Prime Minister, Neville Chamberlain, coming to the Hitler house.
 Not wanting the Goldensteins to interrupt the visit, Hitler instructs Braun to keep the news from Rosa, which she fails to do.
 Rosa duly invites herself over with hopes of matching Chamberlain with her dull niece Ruth.
 Hitler gets the Goldensteins drunk in an attempt to make them leave before Chamberlain arrives, but they stay.
 Arny and Eva end up leading the visiting Prime Minister in a conga line around the living room while Hitler hides the "peace for our time" agreement in the icebox.

-Only the pilot was ever screened, although 11 episodes were planned and eight were recorded in which a story arc involved Hitler's secretive attempts to kill the Goldensteins.

-Unlike the pilot episode, the other episodes had animated opening titles, similar in nature to those of Bewitched.